wakarimathecoder2024/celo_events_tutorial/README.md

  - Familiarity with Remix IDE(https://remix.ethereum.org/): We will use Remix IDE for coding and testing our smart contract.
 Basic navigation skills will be helpful.

+## Developing our Smart Contract

+In this section, we will explore a Celo smart contract written in Solidity for events .

+First, open your browser and go to **Remix IDE**.
+This online development environment will allow us to write, test, and deploy our smart contract.